lkodinsson/MARS/Basic/Maneuvers.md

 **Action Speed:** Full-round

 Move up to three times your speed in a straight line over a distance of at least 3m, and make a melee attack with +2 to hit and damage.
 If you also have the Knock Down maneuver, you may pay 1 more stamina to forgo the +2 bonus to hit and damage to instead make an attack at the end of your movement as per the Knock Down maneuver.

+## Concussive Strike

+**Specializations:** Martial, Unarmed

+**Stamina Cost:** 2
+**Action Speed:** Standard

+**Duration:** 1 Turn (if stunned)
+**Resist:** Fortitude

+Make a melee attack.
+If the weapon you use does not deal blunt damage or you make this attack unarmed, suffer a –1 penalty to hit and damage.
+This attack always deals blunt damage.
+If successful and the target has zero endurance (after damage), the target becomes unconscious.
+Otherwise, the target becomes stunned.

 ## Crippling Strike